 The images above and below show the last site-specific articulation of his vision which forms part of the top-floor terrace and ceiling of the Museum of Contemporary Arts Africa (MOCAA) in Cape Town, South Africa.
 The building itself, designed by the English architect Thomas Heatherwick, re-purposes a block of concrete silos, creating the gallery and a hotel.
 The silos, which were constructed in the early 1920s to store grain for export from the Cape Town harbour, had been derelict since the early 2000s.
 The glass-covered circles, each of which is made up of panels inscribed with Loko’s script, mark the space the individual silos originally occupied.
 Though everyone can see through them to the gallery space far below, no one can see through the ‘cosmic letters’ to decipher their meaning, creating an experience of ‘reading’ closer to Xu Bing’s Book from the Sky (or Joyce’s Finnegans Wake) than to Book from the Ground.
 That the script ought, in principle, to be universally accessible but is, in practice, a cryptic example of asemic writing is no doubt part of Loko’s point about the work that still needs to be done to overcome the silo-mentalities of a multiply divided world.
 The unique features of the site and the materials Loko used are key.
 While inventively turning the ghostly grain silos into metaphors, he also creates a more literal play on opacity and transparency by etching his unreadable ‘letters’ on glass.

-(Other notable artists who engage with writing as a creative medium include Willem Boshoff, Augusto de Campos, Ian Hamilton Finlay, Parastou Forouar, Joseph Kosuth, Barbara Kruger, Glenn Ligon, Brody Neunschwander, Ed Ruscha, el Seed, Antoni Tàpies, and Gu Wenda.
+(Other notable artists who engage with writing as a creative medium include Rosaire Appel, Willem Boshoff, Augusto de Campos, Ian Hamilton Finlay, Parastou Forouar, William Kentridge, Joseph Kosuth, Barbara Kruger, Maria Lai, Glenn Ligon, Brody Neunschwander, Ed Ruscha, el Seed, the Slavs and Tatars collective, Antoni Tàpies, Gu Wenda, and Jorge Wellesley.
 See also Jeremy Deller’s collaborations with the typographer Fraser Muggeridge, especially using Thomas More’s invented Utopian alphabet, 8 Text Artists and the ‘Kirsty Gunn’ post under ‘Other Writers’.
-And watch Neunschwander’s compelling ‘Brush with silence‘ (2009-).)
+And watch Neunschwander’s compelling ‘Brush with silence‘ (2009-) as well as Jakub Wróblewski and Katarzyna Bazarnik’s FIRST • WE • FEEL • THEN • WE • FALL (2016).)